 Americans buy approximately 600 million pounds of candy for Halloween every year.
 If you're not sure what exactly that looks like, consider this: The Titanic weighed about 100 million pounds.
 Now, picture six Titanic ships made of candy.
 That's a lot of candy!

-And it begs the question: Where did this sweet tradition get its start?
+And it does make one wonder: Where did this sweet tradition get its start?

 The Invention of "Candy Day"

 As you may have guessed, we have the candy industry to thank — at least in part.
 Back in 1916, Christmas and Easter were the major holidays to peddle sweets, but execs were looking for a way to boost fall candy sales.